ednieuw/Klaverjas/README.md

 ## The game

-Klaverjas is normally played by four.
+Klaverjas is normally played by four players.
 In this two-player variant the third and fourth player's cards lie on the table: eight per side, four face up with four face down beneath them.
 You play for yourself and for your table.